 The ad I will be attacking is an old one.
-I first saw it in a science magazine in 1980.
+I first saw it in Scientific American in the early 1980s.
 But I bring it up 35 years later because recently, blogs, tweets, chemistry educational websites and newsletters have been posting graphics of fruit-components, listing them the way ingredients are outlined in store-bought foods.
 It was exactly the type of image used by that misleading ad.
 First the recent graphics:

 In most cases the purpose is educational, but especially in the case of the blueberry tweet, the message that one can possibly take away from such graphics is, “Well, a fruit is full of chemical compounds, so I should not be afraid of other chemical components in man-prepared foods.”
 But what we need to be reminded of is that although most food additives are safe, that’s not the case for all compounds that have ended up in fruit, prepared foods or in the environment as a result of agriculture.
 Vigilance and research are vital.